wp-plugins/flyzoo/readme.txt

 Chat with your customers for **live support** and engage your community in **chat rooms**.

-All you need to rock your website: Flyzoo provides a complete **live support** solution with **real time visitor monitoring** for your e-commerce and **group chats** with **one-to-one chats** for your community.
+All you need to rock your website!
+Flyzoo provides a complete **live support** solution with **real time visitor monitoring** for your e-commerce and **group chats** with **one-to-one chats** for your community.

 Features include: color customization, online & offline greeting messages, private chat, chat rooms, avatars, chat history, moderation, emoticons and much more!